rodrimati1992/const_format_crates/README.md

 # Rust versions

-There are some features that require a variety of stable Rust versions and others that require Rust nightly, the sections below describe the features that are available for each version.
+There are some features that require a variety of Rust versions, the sections below describe the features that are available for each version.

 ### Rust 1.57.0